ffromani/numalign/README.md

 `sriovscan` finds all the SR-IOV (PFs and VFs) devices on the system and report infos about them.

+`sriovctl` is a helper tool to override (kernel allowing) the NUMA placement of SRIOV devices, in case of buggy firmware.

+`splitcpulist` parses a cpulist description and emits the list of all CPUs involved, to be used in shell scripts.

 ## license
 (C) 2020 Red Hat Inc and licensed under the Apache License v2